srutz/products/README.md

 # Project Title

 This project is a simple web application that fetches product data from a dummy JSON API and displays it in a user-friendly format.
 The product data includes a thumbnail image and product title.
 The project also includes a utility function for formatting currency values.
-(WOW)

 # Controversial Section